 How are central services paid for?

 Schools will not be charged with a one size fits all top slice but instead will be charged proportionally to the school’s level of need and size.
 This charge would include a general contribution to allow the MAT to operate and would be calculated as a cost per pupil.
 So a smaller school pays less.
 The charge would be within the range of 3 to 5% of annual GAG and we would hope that most schools would see a net financial gain with this arrangement.
 We expect to build the financial model together with our future partners and the transition to a top slice situation may take place over an extended period.
-We expect to provide central services including a CEO, Director of Finance, Head of HR, Estates Management and IT strategic network management.
+We provide central services including a CEO, Director of Finance, Head of HR, Estates Management and IT strategic network management.

 Will a school’s funding and budget be used to support another school?